00rders/LAB_NOTES/phase-1_opsec-setup/06_github-backup-bundles.md

 > You run `gitbackupnow`, plug your SSD into a fresh Kali VM on-site, and restore the bundle using:
 >
 > ```bash
-> git clone cybersec-lab-notes-backup-2025-06-21.bundle my-lab
+> git clone cybersec-lab-notes-backup-YYYY-MM-DD.bundle my-lab
 > ```
->
+> ⚠️ **Note**: You must have Git installed on the target machine when restoring.
-> Now you have your entire lab — notes, scripts, configs — fully available without touching GitHub.
+> Use `git clone --bundle <filename>.bundle <folder>` for full commit history restoration.

 ---